 When examining the authentic and reproduction IQ face-on the only obvious difference between them is color.
 The size, form, weight and even engraving are basically identical on both.
 The texture between the two units is slightly different but not something anyone would notice.

 In our DaVinci IQ Teardown blog post we fully disassembled an official DV IQ to get a better look at the internals.
 We were impressed both with the quality of materials used and the assembly of the unit.
-The biggest problem with using a knockoff vaporizer is not knowing whether or not the materials being heated and inhaled from are actually safe.
+The biggest problem with using a knockoff vaporizer is not knowing whether or not the materials being heated and drawn from are actually safe.
 Clone vapes are made as inexpensively as possible and since looking like the original is given focus over performing like the original the internal parts are usually the lowest quality available.
 We doubt these counterfeit DaVincis are even safe to use and we would never recommend anyone take the risk.

 One of the only visible differences on the outside of the unit are the buttons; they protrude a little on the fake but they're nearly flush on the authentic IQ.
 The hinges of the clone are also significantly looser and don't feel nearly as well fitted to the unit when accessing the top and bottom doors.